-Where $M\downarrow$ is a contractionary monetary policy which leads to a rise in domestic real interest rate (i $\uparrow$ ).
-This in turn raises the cost of capital, thereby causing a fall in investment spending (1 $\downarrow$ ).
-The decline in investment result in a fall in aggregate demand and a decline in output (Y $\downarrow$ ).
-This theory posits that an increase in real
+Where $M\downarrow$ is a contractionary monetary policy which leads to a rise in domestic real interest rate (i\u03b1).
+This in turn raises the cost of capital, thereby causing a fall in investment spending (l\u03b1).
+The decline in investment result in a fall in aggregate demand and a decline in output (Y\u03b1).
+This theory posits that an increase in real interest rate raises the price of currently purchased goods and thereby reduces aggregate demand and growth.

 Credit Effect: this is discussed under the ebb of bank lending channel.
 The bank lending channel is based on the view that banks by their peculiar nature are best suited to deal with some categories of borrowers (small firms).
-Under this channel, a contractionary monetary policy ( $m\downarrow$ ) leads to a fall in bank reserves and bank deposits (BD $\downarrow$ ) and consequently leads to a decline in bank loans (BL $\downarrow$ ).
-A fall in bank loans as a result of declining bank deposit affects borrowers which inevitably causes decline in investment spending (I $\downarrow$ ) thereby leading to fall in output (Y $\downarrow$ ).
+Underthis channel, a contractionary monetary policy $(m\downarrow)$ leads to a fall in bank reserves and bank deposits $(BD\downarrow)$ and consequently leads to a decline in bank loans $(BL\downarrow)$.
+A fall in bank loans as a result of declining bank deposit affects borrowers which inevitably causes decline in investment spending $(I\downarrow)$ thereby leading to fall in output $(Y\downarrow)$.